ClosedNon-Profit

 What activities are funded?

-Projects in bushfire-affected Victorian communities such as community recovery and resilience initiatives, psychosocial support services, youth and wellbeing programs, community infrastructure upgrades, emergency power projects, volunteering and recovery coordination, tourism and economic recovery support, and local employment and training pathways.
+Projects in bushfire-affected Victorian communities such as community recovery and resilience initiatives, redevelopment of community spaces and infrastructure, employment of recovery or wellbeing staff, psychosocial support services, youth and volunteering programs, training pathways, tourism and community development activities, and preparedness or resilience-building projects.

 How do I apply for the Bushfire Recovery Grants for Local Government Authorities and Community Service Organisations?